jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Coldfusion Session!

 **Thoughts:**  Today I had a thought.
 Could the session state not be checked in ColdFusion for certain pages or directories?
 I wasn't sure.
 I played around with Application.cfc and sessionManagement setting.
 I ended up taking down my testing server but I think it is possible.
+After I got frustrated with that I moved on to working with the Pixel Maker.
+I am wanting to add an image overlay and being able to change the size without reloading the entire page.